cjus/node-neo4j-presentation/presentation/readme.md

 ## Graphs revealed

-Graph diagrams made their debut in a paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is regarded as one of the most prolific mathematicians of all time.
+Graph diagrams made their debut in a paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is regarded as the most prolific mathematician of all time.

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1735, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was debated by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
+In 1735, from his home in Saint Petersburg, Euler turned his attention to a problem debated by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
 During a time of prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two islands to the surrounding landscape.
 The town's people later pondered whether it was possible to cross the seven bridges without crossing one twice.

 In his [short paper](http://eulerarchive.maa.org//docs/originals/E053.pdf) entitled "The solution of a problem relating to the geometry of position", Euler offered a proof that such a path could not exist.
-We won't get into the proof here because it isn't the proof that we're interested in, but rather the way in which Euler approached the problem.
+We won't get into the proof here because it isn't the proof that we're interested in, but rather the way that Euler approached the problem.

 <img src="Seven_Bridges_of_Konigsberg.png"/>

 Euler represented land masses as nodes and used links to represents bridges.
-He then assigned each of the nodes a letter from A to D. With this, Euler, unknowingly founded an extensive branch of mathematics called graph theory.
+He then assigned each node a letter from A to D. With this, Euler, unknowingly founded an extensive branch of mathematics called graph theory.

 ## Graphs are everywhere